 DIY Alcohol Ink!
-Make it yourself on the cheap and clean out that box of old markers!
+Make it yourself and clean out that box of old markers!

 But the price of quality alcohol inks kept me from rushing out to get a bunch of colors (ok, kept me from putting a few sets in my amazon cart, ha ha).

 So I did what I always do: I made it myself!